Open Tabs From Mobile Safari On Your Mac OS X Mountain Lion Machine Via iCloud [OS X Tips]

 Pretty slick, right?
 Now you can connect your iOS and Mac browsing in a fairly simple, straightforward, easy to use way.

 Are you using OS X Mountain Lion?
-Got a tip you want to share with us? (sorry, you need Javascript to see this e-mail address)or leave a comment below.
+Got a tip you want to share with us?
+Drop me a line or leave a comment below.